 As the demand for primary and family practice care increases, so will the need for nurse practitioners.
 The Association of American Medical Colleges predicts a shortage of nearly 122,000 physicians in the next 12 years.
-Further, BLS notes that nurse practitioners can do many of the duties of physicians and thus may help reduce healthcare costs.
+Further, BLS notes that nurse practitioners can perform many of the duties of physicians and thus may help reduce health care costs.

-BLS predicts the demand for nurse practitioners will grow 26% over a decade.
-“About 16,900 job openings for nurse practitioners . . . are projected each year, on average.”
+BLS predicts the demand for nurse practitioners will grow 52% over a decade.
+“About 16,900 job openings for nurse practitioners…are projected each year, on average.”
 In concrete numbers, that translates to 189,100 nurse practitioners who were employed in the U.S. in 2018 and 242,400 needed by 2028.

 Family Nurse Practitioner Job Satisfaction

 Few jobs promise greater opportunities and satisfaction than that of a nurse practitioner.
-U.S. News & World Report places nurse practitioners in the top five jobs in the U.S., ranked on such elements as 10-year growth and salary.
+U.S. News & World Report places nurse practitioners as the No. 1 job in health care and No. 2 in the Top 100 Jobs in the U.S., ranked on such elements as 10-year growth and salary.
 The profession earned this ranking thanks to: